Kia J. Bentley, Ph.D., LCSW

-Dr. Bentley has been active in the national social work educator’s professional organization, the Council on Social Work Education (CSWE), for over 25 years.
+Dr. Bentley has been active in the national social work educator’s professional organization, the Council on Social Work Education (CSWE), for decades.
 Most recently she served on the Board of Directors and Chair of its Commission on Research, where she worked with colleagues to help establish the organization’s research priorities and create supports and recognitions for teaching research.
-She has been an active accreditation site visitor for CSWE since the early '90s, and formerly served two terms on their Women’s Commission and one term on their Commission on Accreditation.
+She has also been an active accreditation site visitor for CSWE since the early '90s, and formerly served two terms on their Women’s Commission and one term on their Commission on Accreditation.
 She also chaired the national professional association of doctoral program directors called Group for the Advancement of Doctoral Education in Social Work (GADE), where she commissioned the 2013 update of the GADE Guidelines for Quality in Ph.D.
 Programs in Social Work.
-Dr. Bentley has been recognized by CSWE’s Women’s Council for her mentorship of doctoral students and beginning faculty members, which she continues to do with enthusiasm.
-Her courses in the Ph.D. program at VCU include a course in academic writing and a course related to social and behavioral theories for research and practice.
+Dr. Bentley has been recognized by CSWE’s Women’s Council for her mentorship of doctoral students and early-career faculty members, which she continues to do with enthusiasm.

 Notable awards, honors and appointments

 October 2017 Named “Best Reviewer” by The Journal of Social Work Education and recognized at a special reception at the Annual Program Meeting of CSWE in Dallas Texas

 - January 2017, named to the Fellowship of the Society for Social Work and Research, for “members who have served with distinction to advance the mission of the Society -- to advance, disseminate, and translate research that addresses issues of social work practice and policy and promotes a diverse, equitable and just society.”